Travel in Austria

 The experienced riders of the Spanish Riding School often represent Austria in riding competitions around the world, where they showcase the art of classical riding.
 This is certainly something Austria can be proud of.

-Today, you can visit the Spanish Riding School and be impressed by the morning training of the horses or watch a full performance and enjoy a wonderful event, just as the Austrian emperors did in days gone by.
+Today, you can visit the Spanish Riding School to watch the horses’ morning training or enjoy a full performance—a wonderful experience once enjoyed by the Austrian emperors themselves.

 Tickets for the Spectacular Horse Shows